Dig-in! (learn…)

 Controllers

-Controllers may provide output before a view runs, using write[[<p>content</p>]] (typically using a Lua 'long-string' to avoid issues with escaping), and may thus also be used in place of a view entirely, particularly where a non-HTML response is required (e.g. a JSON or XML API).
+Controllers may provide output before a view is run, using write[[<p>content</p>]] (typically using a Lua 'long-string' to avoid issues with escaping), and may thus also be used in place of a view entirely, particularly where a non-HTML response is required (e.g. a JSON or XML API).

 Templates